 - Emphasizing cooperation and problem-solving strategies

-Often, collaborative divorce will also result in more long-term solutions than litigation or contested divorce – especially since both parties agree to its terms willingly.
+Often, a collaborative divorce will also result in more long-term solutions than litigation or contested divorce – especially since both parties agree to its terms willingly.

 At Hance Law Group, PC, we view divorce as an opportunity for individuals to get a fresh start.
 Your collaborative divorce should ultimately improve your life, not leave you feeling frustrated and stressed out.
 Our Dallas collaborative divorce lawyers will work with you to pursue an optimal outcome in your case.